YimingXieUSC/dailyCodingChallenge2021/README.md

 # Daily Coding Challenge 2021

-This repo is for summer 2022 internship preparation.
+This repo is for summer 2022 internship preparation. :squirrel: